iSOLveIT/mkdocs-gen/docs/controller/arduino-mates-controller.md

 | baudrate<br/>(optional)    | int32_t | Baudrate setting to be used to control the display module (default: 9600) |
 | resetModule<br/>(optional) | bool    | Indicates whether the module should be reset from the hardware reset pin (default: true) |

+!!! info "Return"

+    success or failure (_boolean_)

 !!! note

     1. Baudrate is ignored when not using a HardwareSerial (or SoftwareSerial for AVR devices) to communicate with the display.
 In that case, the Serial/Stream instance needs to be initialize before using this function.
     2. If resetModule is false, this function will attempt to synchronize with the display.

-!!! info "Return"

-    success or failure (_boolean_)
+Developers also need to be aware of the boot timing of the module.
+This should be around 3-5 seconds or more depending on the project after power on.
+If more time is needed to sync, set a higher boot timeout using [setBootTimeout(timeout)](#setboottimeouttimeout).
+    3. Ensure that the baudrate matches the baudrate setting of the Mates Studio Commander/Architect project.
+    4. If a debug serial port is specified, it should be initialized manually before running the begin() function of this library.

+??? example

     === "Simple"

         ``` cpp
         // Initializes display serial port with 9600 (default) and resets the display
         mates.begin();
         ```

     === "Specify Baudrate"

         ``` cpp
         // Initializes display serial port with 115200 baud and resets the display
         mates.begin(115200);
         ```

     === "Specify Baudrate and Reset Option"

         ``` cpp
         // Initializes display serial port with 19200 baud and skips reset
         mates.begin(19200, false);
         ```

-!!! note

-    1. Ensure that the baudrate matches the baudrate setting of the Mates Studio Commander/Architect project
-    2. If a debug serial port is specified, it should be initialized manually before running the begin() function of this library.
-    3. If not using reset, users needs to be aware of the boot timing of the module.
-This should be around 3-5 seconds or more depending on the project after power on.
-If more time is needed to sync, set a higher boot timeout using [setBootTimeout(timeout)](#setboottimeouttimeout)

 ### isReady()